So, you wanna write for RFS? Better bring your A-Game.

 Please familiarize yourself with our back catalog.
-Get to know the types of articles we publish, and the general tonality of the writing.
+Get to know the types of articles we publish and the general tone of the writing.
 Everything you submit should be in line with our general feel.
 Here are links to some of our popular guest posts from the last few years.
 All of these are good examples of articles with a tone that clearly fits our website, but each author has their own voice.

 Just because we’ve never published an article on something doesn’t mean we aren’t willing to do so; it just means we haven’t found the right person to tackle that assignment.
 If you want to write something about Pilates, for example, and you can position it in a way that our readers can relate to it and draw value from it…well, then I guess we’ll find ourselves strongly considering that article.
 We’re always looking to expand.